 Blunt force, such as being punched or shaken

 Contact sports such as football, boxing, and karate

 Trips and falls in which the head violently jerks backward

-If you have suffered whiplash as a result of a road traffic accident, accident at work, sporting injury, or as the result of a criminal assault, then please do not hesitate to contact our expert personal injury solicitors for a no nonsense, no cost chat.
+If you have suffered whiplash as a result of a road traffic accident, accident at work, sporting injury, or even as the result of a criminal assault, then please do not hesitate to contact our expert personal injury solicitors for a no nonsense, no cost chat.
 We accept all personal injury claims, on a No Win No Fee basis, and with a success rate of 99% for all the injury claims we do accept, you can be assured that you are in safe hands.

 What does whiplash feel like?

 Difficulty in moving your head up down or side to side